henatan99/tracking-app-react/README.md

 # Tracking App FrontEnd

-This project builds the a front end React app for Tracking users' health by setting goals and taking measurements of the essential health indicators.
+This project builds a front end React app for Tracking users' health by setting goals and taking measurements of the essential health indicators.
 The webapp has 6 main pages:
 - `Login` and `Logout` Pages
 - `MeasurementForm` Page which has a from to input measurement